Opisthotonus

 Opisthotonus or opisthotonos (from ὄπισθεν and τόνος) is a state of severe hyperextension and spasticity in which an individual's head, neck and spinal column enter into a complete "bridging" or "arching" position.

 This extreme arched pose is an extrapyramidal effect and is caused by spasm of the axial muscles along the spinal column.
-It has been shown to occur naturally in birds, snakes suffering from advanced boid inclusion body disease, and placental mammals, among existing animals; it is observed in some articulated dinosaur fossils.
+Among extant animals it naturally occurs in birds, snakes suffering from advanced boid inclusion body disease, and placental mammals; it is also observed in some articulated dinosaur fossils.

 Causes

-Opisthotonus is a symptom of some cases of severe cerebral palsy and traumatic brain injury or as a result of the severe muscular spasms associated with tetanus.
+Opisthotonus is a symptom of some cases of severe cerebral palsy and traumatic brain injury, or as a result of the severe muscular spasms associated with tetanus.
 It can be a feature of severe acute hydrocephalus, poisoning, and drowning.

 Infants

 Opisthotonus is more pronounced in infants.
 Opisthotonus in the neonate may be a symptom of meningitis, tetanus, severe kernicterus, or the rare maple syrup urine disease.
 This marked extensor tone can cause infants to "rear backwards" and stiffen out as the mother or nurse attempts to hold or feed them.
 Individuals with opisthotonus are quite challenging to position, especially in wheelchairs and car seats.

 Opisthotonus can be triggered by any attempt at movement, such as smiling, feeding, speech, or by involuntary movement, such as seizures.
 A similar tonic posturing may be seen in Sandifer syndrome.